 - Place all ingredients in a large bowl and toss well to combine.

-- Spread out in a single layer on a rimmed baking sheet lined with parchment paper.
+- Spread out the vegetables in a single layer on the prepared baking sheet.

-- Bake for 20-30 minutes until the vegetables are starting to brown and crisp up on the edges.
+- Roast another 5 to 10 minutes until the vegetables are starting to brown and crisp up on the edges.

 - Serve immediately.